conectado/conectado-blog/content/pages/aboutme.md

 Hello!
 I'm Gabriel Steinberg, I also go by @conectado, but you can call me Gabi if you want.

 I'm a Rust Engineer...
 Programmer?
-A guy who yells at the compiler until it does it job.
+A guy who yells at the compiler until it does its job.

 My topics of interest are Networking and Security but I also loooove math and physics.